 A recent Italian law has extended the 7% Italian Flat Tax for pensioners who transfer their tax residence to Italy (provided by art.
 24-ter of the Italian Income Tax Code), increasing the benefit period from five years (previously provided) to nine years.

-The new Italian Flat Tax for pensioners and the requirement of transferring the tax residence to Italy
+1. The new Italian Flat Tax for pensioners and the requirement of transferring the tax residence to Italy

 Art.
-24-ter of the Italian Income Tax Code (as introduced by the 2019 Budget Law), provides the new 7% Italian Flat Tax regime to encourage retirees residing abroad to transfer their tax residence to Italy.
+24-ter of the Italian Income Tax Code (as introduced by the 2019 Budget Law), provides the new 7% Italian Flat Tax regime to encourage retirees abroad to transfer their tax residence to Italy.

 Pensioners, Italian or foreign citizens, who receive foreign pension income can take advantage of the 7% Italian Flat Tax.

-To benefit from the Flat Tax, the pensioner must not have been resident for tax purposes in Italy for at least five tax years before the year in which he makes the option for the tax incentive involved.
+To benefit from the Flat Tax, the pensioner must not have been a resident for tax purposes in Italy for at least five tax years before the year in which he makes the option for the tax incentive involved.

 In addition to pension income received by pensioners, the Italian Flat Tax for pensioners also covers income of any category received from foreign sources or produced abroad.

 According to the Italian Flat Tax regime, the pensioner’s income is not subjected to the ordinary personal income tax.
-Instead, a 7% substitute tax applies, concerning each year in which the option for the tax incentive is exercised.
+Instead, a 7% substitute tax applies concerning each year in which the option for the tax incentive is exercised.

-The Flat Tax option for retirees: the duration increases from 5 to 9 years
+2. The Flat Tax option for retirees: the duration increases from 6 to 10 years

-Retirees who meet the above requirements can access the 7% Italian Flat Tax regime by merely choose the option in the tax return for the year in which they transferred their residence to Italy.
+Retirees who meet the above requirements can access the 7% Italian Flat Tax regime by merely choosing the option in the tax return for the year in which they transferred their residence to Italy.